Skip to main content

 The existing IRS guidance on qualified trades or businesses under IRC section 1202(e)(3) does not provide a consistent framework to help taxpayers understand which trades or businesses qualify and which do not.
 However, the guidance does reflect certain themes that help taxpayers ascertain whether a business meets the IRC section 1202(e)(3) requirements.

 Most importantly, the test for qualified trades or businesses is qualitative, and not based on the facial language of the statute.
-For example, five out of the nine pieces of administrative guidance describe companies operating in the health field.
+For example, six out of the eleven pieces of administrative guidance describe companies operating in the health field.
 But in each piece of guidance, the IRS concludes that the company in the health field still conducts a qualified trade or business.
 So a company that conducts business in one of the fields listed at IRC section 1202(e)(3)—for example health, consulting, financial services, or banking—is not barred from qualified trade or business status simply because it engages in a business activity involving one of the roughly 20 categories listed in the statute.

 It is possible to pull out certain strands of consistent guidance among the PLRs and CCA that help elucidate which businesses are qualified trades or businesses.
-An overarching theme in the PLRs is that a qualified trade or business generally manufactures or creates an asset or IP that adds value for their customers.
+First, an overarching theme in the PLRs is that a qualified trade or business generally manufactures or creates an asset or IP that adds value for their customers.

 So, in PLR 201436001, a pharmaceutical company that engaged in R&D for experimental drugs deployed “specific manufacturing assets and intellectual property assets to create value for customers,” and, therefore, did not perform services in the healthcare industry.
 Similarly, PLR 202144026 describes a medtech company that developed and commercialized software.
 The IRS found that the company was “not in the business of providing health services but rather creating an asset to be utilized by their customers in the healthcare industry.”